 A torn calf muscle, also known as a calf strain or pulled calf, is a common and often painful injury.
-Caused when one of the two muscles in the calf is overstretched or forced to contract too quickly, it particularly affects people taking part in sports that require jumping, quick-turn movements or explosive acceleration from a stopped position, like squash, tennis, football, rugby, basketball and running.
+Caused when one of the two muscles in the calf is overstretched or forced to contract too quickly, it particularly affects people taking part in sports that require jumping, quick-turn movements or explosive acceleration from a stopped position, like squash, tennis, football, rugby and running.

 Calf injury appears to be more common as we age and if you are the sort of person who works all week remaining relatively inactive, then really pushes it on the court or pitch at the weekend, unfortunately you’ll be more at risk of this sort of injury.